A new condition for the genericity of ergodic measures on Riemannian manifolds: Application to manifolds with a local product metric

-In this section, Proposition \ref{prop} is used to prove that ergodic probability measures are not generic on a specific example of negatively curved manifold.
-The construction of this manifold is usually attributed to Heintze and has been studied by numerous authors \cite{BGS85, B18, E80, G78, K98}.
+In this section, we prove a direct corollary of Proposition \ref{prop_gen} and we use it to show that ergodic probability measures are not generic for a specific example of non-positively curved manifold.

-Let $\Sigma_2$ be a hyperbolic compact surface of genus 2.
-Let $A\subset \Sigma_2$ be the simple geodesic such that $\Sigma_2\setminus A$ is not pathwise connected.
-Modify the Riemannian metric of $\Sigma_2$ so that the curvature vanishes on $A$ and is negative everywhere else, then let $\Sigma_{\text{half}}$ be one of the two connected components of $\Sigma_2\setminus A$.
-It is homeomorphic to a 2-dimensional torus with one hole but it has negative curvature.